 The Gregorian Etruscan Museum (founded by Pope Gregory XVI and inaugurated in 1837), was one of the first museums dedicated to Etruscan artifacts discovered in excavated tombs in the local region that was once known as Etruria.

-The Gregorian Etruscan Museums has 12 Rooms that displays the progression of Etruscan antiquities from their early beginnings in the Iron Age (9th century BC) until the age of Romanization
+The Gregorian Etruscan Museums has 12 Rooms that displays the progression of Etruscan antiquities from their early beginnings in the Iron Age (9th century BC) until the age of Romanization.

-On display you will find bronze weapons and tools, terracotta and ceramics, votives, funerary urns, sarcophagi, relief sculptures, and an extraordinary collection of gold jewelry (note the delicate granulation technique using micro welding to create designs and motifs using gold granules the size of sand particles mastered by Etruscan goldsmiths, yet unknown to modern goldsmiths).
+On display, you will find bronze weapons and tools, terracotta and ceramics, votives, funerary urns, sarcophagi, relief sculptures, and an extraordinary collection of gold jewelry (note the delicate granulation technique using micro welding to create designs and motifs using gold granules the size of sand particles mastered by Etruscan goldsmiths, yet unknown to modern goldsmiths).

 You may visit the Gregorian Etruscan Museum on our Rome in a Day Tour that includes a visit to the Vatican, or Christian Rome Tour offered by our sister company Stefano Rome Tours.